 Back to the castle.
 There's not really much to say.
 The keep is a ruined shell, and part of the curtain wall remains.
 You can climb a tower and see a few rooms.
 One is a wine cellar with what looks to be seats for watching the wine shelves.
 I suppose it could be interesting after a few bottles.
 In general, there seems to have been little maintenance, apart from the interior plasterwork.
 The location is the attraction here.
 The castle looks out over salt marshes and an estuary, a brisk and calming view.
 It is a place to be idle, and retreat, for a few hours, from the hectic outside world.
 There's not really much to do at Laugharne Castle, and that is exactly why it's worth a visit.

 Address: King Street, Laugharne, Carmarthenshire, Wales, SA33 4SA

 Attraction Type: Castle

-Location: on Taf River estuary.
-Access from A4066 St Clears.
+Location: On the Taf River estuary.
+Access from A4066 at St Clears.

 Website: Laugharne Castle

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.